History | Food | Art & Culture | Getting Around | More Ideas

 Well-known as a wine state, SA also produces some amazing beers and gins.

 Prohibition Liquor Co at Tell Henry is a distillery, coffee roaster, and cafe all in one, in the south-west corner of the city.
-Other SA based gins worth checking out include Red Hen (distilled in the cbd), 78° ( World’s Best Gin 2017), KIS, Applewood, McLaren Vale Distilling, Generations Gin, Antipodes Gin Co and Ounce Gin.
+Other SA based gins worth checking out include Red Hen (distilled in the CBD), 78° ( World’s Best Gin 2017), KIS, Applewood, McLaren Vale Distilling, Generations Gin, Antipodes Gin Co, Blind Tiger, Ambleside and Ounce Gin.

 All with an overwhelming range of top SA wines and brews, Adelaide’s bar scene has exploded in the last few years with a range of small places to suit any niche.
 They are generally clustered together so you can bar hop with ease: